Interested in joining?

 There is not currently internal funding for postdocs; however, if you are interested in joining the lab, please contact Allison to discuss fellowship applications, as she is happy to work with you on a proposal.
 Check out this link for funding sources.

-We are looking for a PhD student to join our lab starting in Fall 2023.
+We are looking for a PhD student to join our lab starting in Winter or Fall 2024.
 Our lab does a mix of population and community ecology, looking at drivers of population dynamics as well as how individual species’ population dynamics manifest into community changes.
 We do a mix of field and modeling work (with some greenhouse work), mostly focused on plants.
+Before submitting a formal application, students should get in touch with Allison at amlouthan@ksu.edu with a CV, succinct description of previous research experience and current research interests, and an explanation of why you want to join the lab.

 Undergraduate Students